National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/ch-research-story-overview.md

 Once the team is assembled, the first discussion is usually a variation of this exchange:

-* *Investigator*: Overall, we'd like to know if Drug A or Drug B is associated with better outcomes.
+* *Investigator*: Welcome everyone.
+We'd like to know if Drug A or Drug B is associated with better outcomes.
 * *Statistician*: No problem.
-I can longitudinally model the type and amount of each medication received by each patient, relative to their intake.
+I can longitudinally model the type and amount of each medication received by each patient, relative to their intake date.
 * *Data Engineer*: Hmmm.
-I'm happy to produce a dataset with the `dose` and `frequency` column, but you won't like it.
+I'm happy to produce a dataset with the [`dose` and `frequency` columns](https://ohdsi.github.io/CommonDataModel/cdm60.html#DRUG_EXPOSURE), but you may not find it useful.
 Those two columns are sparsely populated and they look inconsistent across sites.
 * *I*: Bummer.
 Then what's realistic or feasible?
-* *Subject Matter Expert*: Maybe this will help simplify the picture...
-In my clinical experience, patients rarely switch between Drugs A & B.  Based on the initial presentation, the providers will pick A *or* B, and not switch unless something rare and unexpected happens.
+* *Subject Matter Expert*: Maybe this simplifies the picture...
+In my clinical experience, a patient rarely switches between Drugs A & B.  Based on the initial presentation, their provider will pick A *or* B, and complete the regimen unless there's an adverse event.
-* *S*: In that case, my initial models will have three levels for treatment: A, B, and A+B.
+* *S*: In that case, should my initial model have three levels for treatment: A, B, and A+B?
-* *I*: Among N3C patients, how frequently is someone given both during the same visit?
+* *I*: Probably.
+In the N3C database, can someone tell me how many patients get both during the same visit?
+* *DE*: I'm already logged into the [Enclave]().
+Give me 2 minutes.
+* *I*: Oh my goodness, is that your cat?
+What a cutie!
+* [Brief discussion of SME's cat.]
-* *DE after a few minutes*: 40% of patients are Drug A only, 52% are Drug B only, and 8% have at least one administration of both Drug A & B in the same visit.
+* *DE after a few minutes*: Ok, I got it.
+40% of patients are Drug A only, 52% are Drug B only, while 8% have at least one administration of both Drug A & B in the same visit.
 * *SME*: Weird.
-8% is more than I expected.
+8% is a lot more than I expected.
+I was thinking around 1%.
+* *DE*: Hmm, let me check.
+Give me another minute.
+* [Brief discussion of S's daughter strutting in the background wearing a cowboy hat and waiving a fairy wand.]
 * *DE after a few minutes*: I see what you mean.
 It looks like the bulk of the combo patients were admitted in the spring of 2020.
-After Jan 2021, only 2% of patients have both Drug A & B.
+After Jan 2021, only 3% of patients have both Drug A & B.
-* *S*: I was already planning to model the time period --maybe an interaction with treatment will be significant.
+* *S*: I was already planning to model the phase of the pandemic.
+I'll test if there's a significant interaction between time and treatment.
 * *I*: I like that as a starting point.
-Circling back to the question about dose and frequency...
+Regarding the question about dose and frequency...
-* *SME*: I suggest we start simply?
-Let's assume the providers were following the current dosing guidelines.
+  For now let's assume the providers were following the current dosing guidelines.
 Therefore the `dose` and `frequency` variables can be dropped from the analyses.
 * *S*: Phew.
-I didn't want to admit it before but I read the dosing guidelines the SME emailed yesterday.
-I wasn't sure if I could model it adequately.
+I didn't want to admit this.
+But I skimmed the dosing guidelines you emailed yesterday.
+It looked complicated.
+I wasn't sure if I could appropriately incorporate those variables in the model.
-* *I*: Ok, that's everything I wanted to cover today.
+* *I*: Well, that's everything I wanted to cover today.
 See you in two weeks.
 Wait.
-I can't believe I forgot to mention this.
-I want to see what other drugs the patients were taking before and after their initial hospitalization for covid.
-* *DE*: Similar to before, I can include those rows in the dataset, but the inconsistent population may introduce more problems.
-If their primary care uses a different EMR than the hospital, we won't know what's prescribed.
+I can't believe I forgot.
+Sorry -our Navigator is sick this week and I'm almost worthless in her absence.
+Is everyone still on the call?
+For our secondary hypothesis, we want everything to connect  to a patient's diagnoses.  ...before, during, and after their covid hospitalization.
+* *DE*: This is kinda like the `dose` and `frequency` situation.
+The structure of the [OMOP diagnosis table](https://ohdsi.github.io/CommonDataModel/cdm60.html#CONDITION_OCCURRENCE) theoretically can connect a patient's diagnoses across different locations.
+But the quality of the historical records really depends on the site.
+Some places like Delaware leverage their state's [HIE](https://www.healthit.gov/topic/health-it-and-health-information-exchange-basics/health-information-exchange) to populate their N3C dataset.
+However other places are not as well connected.
+If a patient doesn't have diagnosis records, it's tough to determine if they are healthy, or if their primary care provider uses a siloed EMR.
+* *I*: Ugh.
+Good point.
+* *DE*: But I've got good news.
+All the N3C contributors comprehensively capture all conditions diagnosed *during* the visit.
+Furthermore the diagnosis codes are standardized really well across sites.
+That's because all the providers enter ICD codes into the EMR, which eventually can be cleanly mapped to OMOP's [standard concepts]().
+* *I*: Well, that's fine for this paper.
+Maybe our next manuscript will follow up once with N3C's upcoming [death records]().
+* *SME*: Sorry everybody, I have clinic this week, and they're calling me.
+I need to drop.
-* *S*: Oh, I see that Drug A has 15 different brand names.
+* *S*: Can I go back and ask a question about medications?
+I see that Drug A has 15 different brand names.
 I don't recognize half of them.
-How do I classify them
+How should I classify them?
-* *DE*: It's worse than that.
-Drug A has 15 brand names, but 200 different RxNorm codes; each package is uniquely identified.
-SME and I were working on a [concept set]() Thursday.
-We were going to operationalize the drug classes by the [RxNorm](https://www.nlm.nih.gov/research/umls/rxnorm/docs/appendix5.html) ingredient.
-Their are five ingredients that are conceptualized as Drug A and three ingredients conceptualized as Drug B.  A friend showed me how she derived this with the OMOP [`concept_relationship`](https://ohdsi.github.io/CommonDataModel/cdm60.html#CONCEPT_RELATIONSHIP) table for a different project.
-I'll have that simplified in the patient-level dataset I give you.
-It will have a integer for the number of times they were given a medication with a Drug A ingredient and another integer for Drug B ingredients.
+* *DE*: It's actually worse than that.
+Sorry I'm a downer today.
+Can you see my screen?
+Drug A has 15 brand names and 200 different RxNorm codes; each package is uniquely identified by the NIH's NLM.
+SME and I started on a [concept set]() Thursday.
+We're operationalizing the drug classes by their [RxNorm](https://www.nlm.nih.gov/research/umls/rxnorm/docs/appendix5.html) ingredient.
+There are five ingredients that are conceptualized as Drug A.  A friend showed me how she used the OMOP [`concept_relationship`](https://ohdsi.github.io/CommonDataModel/cdm60.html#CONCEPT_RELATIONSHIP) table in a different project.
+I'll roll up the meds into the patient-level dataset.
+It will have one integer for the number of medication records tied to a Drug A ingredient and another integer for Drug B records.
+You'll probably want to transform the two counts into two booleans.
+* *S*: And if I change my mind and decide to use the counts, then at least I'll know.
-* *All together*: and knowing is half the battle.
+* *Shoreleave*: and knowing is half the battle.

 Protocol, variables, & definitions
 ----------------------------------------------